nydi/spring-practice/README.md

 Showcases and code samples around the Spring Framework and Spring eco system projects.

 ## spring-practice-parent
-Parent project with maven project dependencies and general docs and informations
+Parent project with maven project dependencies

 ## spring-practice-snippets
 Short code samples to explain Spring Framework features.
-For more information look at the docs section of spring-practice-snippets and the descriptions at http://develop.nydi.ch
+For more information look at the docs section of spring-practice-snippets and the descriptions published on http://develop.nydi.ch

+## docs
+General docs and informations